rotki/rotki/docs/api.rst

    :reqjson list[string] order_by_attributes: This is the list of attributes of the asset by which to order the results.
 By default we sort using ``name``.
    :reqjson list[bool] ascending: Should the order be ascending?
 This is the default.
 If set to false, it will be on descending order.
    :reqjson string value: A string to be used to search the assets.
 Required.
-   :reqjson string[optional] evm_chain: A string representing the name of a supported EVM chain used to filter the result. e.g "ethereum", "optimism", "binance", etc.
+   :reqjson int[optional] chain_id: Chain id of a supported EVM chain used to filter the result

    **Example Response**: